 I have been told that it is rude to ask people what they do for a living in Italy.
 I know that seems like a strange way to start a blog about vestibular disorders, but hang in here with me for a minute.
 I just got back from a week-long vacation visiting friends at their lake house in Michigan.
 I had the opportunity to meet many of their very nice neighbors, and was reminded how it is almost expected in the United States to answer the question, “So, what do you do for a living?” in the first few minutes of casual social conversation.

-We will discuss Sensory Conflicts in more detail next week.
+We discuss Sensory Conflicts in more detail here.